MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-installer-v0.md

 Find the value of `version-sdk` for installing the SDK, or `version-runtime` for installing Runtime from any releases [in GitHub](https://github.com/microsoft/azure-pipelines-tasks/blob/master/Tasks/DotNetCoreInstallerV0/externals/releases.json).

 > [!NOTE]
 > The task won't work with new versions of .NET Core.
-Upgrade to version 2.\* of the task so you can download the latest versions of .NET Core.
+Upgrade to [@UseDotNet2](use-dotnet-v2.md) of the task so you can download the latest versions of .NET Core.
 <!-- :::editable-content-end::: -->
 <br>